basho/basho_docs/source/riak/cookbooks/Riak-Search---Querying.md

 ## Query Scoring

-Documents are scored using roughly the same formulas described "here":http://lucene.apache.org/java/3_0_2/api/core/org/apache/lucene/search/Similarity.html
+Documents are scored using roughly [these formulas](http://lucene.apache.org/java/3_0_2/api/core/org/apache/lucene/search/Similarity.html)

 The key difference is in how Riak Search calculates the Inverse Document Frequency.
 The equations described on the /Similarity/ page require knowledge of the total number of documents in a collection.
 Riak Search does not maintain this information for a collection, so instead uses the count of the total number of documents associated with each term in the query.